-- 1. Do one of the following: - In the Camera or Timeline view, select one of the drawing elements linked to the deformation chain you want to display. - In the Timeline view, select any part of the deformation chain you want to display. - 2.
-In the Deformation toolbar, click the Show the Selected Deformation Chain and Hide All Others 😪 button.
+- 1. Do one of the following: - In the Camera or Timeline view, select one of the drawing layers linked to the deformation chain you want to display. - In the Timeline view, select any part of the deformation chain you want to display. - 2.
+In the Deformation toolbar, click the Show the Selected Deformation Chain and Hide All Others button.

-The selected deformation controls appear in the Camera view and all the others are hidden.
+The selected deformation controls appear in the Camera view.
+If other deformations were displayed, they are now hidden.